Marco Girolamo Vida

-Marco Girolamo Vida or Marcus Hieronymus Vida (1485? – September 27, 1566) was an Italian humanist, bishop and poet.
+Marco Girolamo Vida or Marcus Hieronymus Vida (1485 – September 27, 1566) was an Italian humanist, bishop and important poet in Christian Latin literature.

 Life

-Marco was born at Cremona, the son of the consular (patrician) Guglielmo Vida, and Leona Oscasale.
-He had two brothers: Giorgio, a captain in the service of Venice, and Girolamo, a canon of the cathedral chapter of Cremona.
+Vida was born at Cremona, then part of the Duchy of Milan.
+He was the son of the consular (patrician) Guglielmo Vida, and Leona Oscasale.
+He had two brothers: Giorgio, a captain in the service of the Republic of Venice, and Girolamo, a canon of the cathedral chapter of Cremona.
 He also had three sisters: Lucia, Elena, and a third whose name is unknown.

 He began his studies in Cremona, under the local grammarian, Nicolò Lucari.
 He was then sent to Mantua, and then Bologna and Padua.
 It is conjectured that it was in Mantua, where the Canons Regular had a school, that Marco took the habit, perhaps around 1505.
 By about 1510 he had been granted several benefices: in the diocese of Cremona at Ticengo, then at Monticelli (diocese of Parma), then at Solarolo Monestirolo, where he held the office of provost, and finally at Paderno, where he held the title of archpriest.

 Vida joined the court of Pope Leo X and was given the Priory of San Silvestro at Frascati Pope Clement VII appointed him a Protonotary Apostolic.
 He became bishop of Alba on 7 February 1533.
-In 1544, however, the diocese and the entire marquisate of Monseratto were occupied by the French, in their long war with the Spanish, and the Bishop was forced to retreat to his benefices in Cremona.
+In 1544, however, the diocese and the entire marquisate of Monseratto were occupied by the armies of Francis I of France, as part of his long war with the Spanish, and the Bishop was forced to retreat to his benefices in Cremona.
 Bishop Vida attended the Council of Trent in May and June 1546, and again in March 1547.
 In 1549 and 1550 he became involved in a controversy between his native Cremona and the city of Pavia, helping to prepare the brief for his fellow citizens to be argued before the Spanish governor of Milan, Ferrante Gonzaga.
 The written defense was published as the Cremonensium Orationes III of clear Ciceronian influence.

 On 29 March 1564 Bishop Vida wrote his last will and testament.
 He died on 27 September 1566.